 However, there are many foods packed with nutrients that we need that are not keto-friendly, and here we will see why it is so necessary that people supplement this eating plan with a range of dietary supplements.

 In addition to the unhealthy foods that are cut out of the diet, such as foods high in sugar (i.e. soda, fruit juice, candy, etc), unhealthy fats found in mayonnaise and processed vegetable oils, and alcohol, keto dieters are supposed to nix just about all fruits, beans and legumes, whole grains, root veggies, and tubers.
 These are foods that give us many of the nutrients that our body needs, and thus, can lead to some problems if not addressed through supplementation.

 Downsides of the Keto Diet and How Keto Vitamins Can Help

 The major downside of the keto diet is that it puts one at risk for a number of nutrient deficiencies.
 As we will see, the correct selection of high-quality dietary supplements should be able to fix this problem.

 Another common occurrence is “keto-flu.”
 When people start ketosis, many feel sick and experience a significant amount of fatigue and lethargy.
 These symptoms are very common.
 In fact, 25% of keto-dieters have this complaint.
-Luckily, this usually passes after a few days, but as we will see there are also a number of vitamins that can help reduce these symptoms.
+Luckily, this usually passes after a few days, but as we will see there are also a number of vitamins to take while doing keto that can help reduce these symptoms.

 Finally, another common issue among keto-dieters is diarrhea.
 When people cut back significantly on high-carb foods, they are also usually cutting out foods that are high in fiber.
 A lack of fiber in a diet can often lead to diarrhea.
 Moreover, high-fat diets are known to be tough on the digestive system, further increasing the likelihood of gastrointestinal issues.
 Sound unpleasant?
 Luckily, there are some dietary supplements that can help!